SnowflurrySDK/Snowflurry.jl/docs/src/development.md

   [de0858da] Printf
 ```

-Then you can run the following to build the documentation website.
+You can then run the following to build the documentation website.

 ```julia
 include("./docs/make.jl")
 ```

-## Run coverage locally
+## Determine the coverage locally

 If you haven't already, instantiate the project with Julia's package manager.